 Once you have obtained compatible boards, you can install the RNode Firmware using the RNode Configuration Utility.
-Make sure that Python3 and pip is installed on your system, and then install the config utility with pip:
+If you have installed Reticulum on your system, the rnodeconf program will already be available.
+If not, make sure that Python3 and pip is installed on your system, and then install Reticulum with pip: